brohansolo/DSS-county-impact-rep/README.md

 ## Explanations of Visualizations
 ---------------------------------

+To view the visualizations go to [this](https://county-impact-rep-dss.herokuapp.com/) site: https://county-impact-rep-dss.herokuapp.com/

 Most of the visualizations we’ve created center around choropleth maps of the United States.
 We created interactive maps with each predefined area indicating a US county.
 The colors regions represent statistical variables that represent an aggregate summary of a geographic characteristic within each county.